 What better place to live like a monkey than in jungle-rich Thailand?
 In a recent collaboration post, Alexandra Black Paulick from the Positive Impact Journey blog told the story of her stay at Pai Treehouse Resort.

 Night trains: watch the sunrise out the window

-If you’re traveling on a budget and you’re struggling to find cheap flights to the far-flung destinations on your list, you’re sure to experience Thai night trains at some point.
+If you’re traveling on a budget (although you don’t really need a lot of money to travel in Thailand) and you’re struggling to find cheap flights to the far-flung destinations on your list, you’re sure to experience Thai night trains at some point.
 During the high season, tickets for long-haul trains on popular routes such as Bangkok – Chiang Mai and Bangkok – Suratthani sell out very fast, and you’ll have to book your seat/bunk bed a week or two in advance.